mills-lab/mills-lab.github.io/_posts/2017-11-30-Tony-defense.md

   feature: banner-short-apb.png
 ads: false
 ---
-The Mills Lab would like to congratulate Tony Chun successful Ph.D. thesis defense.
+The Mills Lab would like to congratulate Tony Chun on his successful Ph.D. thesis defense.
 His thesis titled "Development and Application of Next-generation Sequencing Methods to Profile Cellular Translational Dynamics" was presented to the Department of Computational Medicine and Bioinformatics.
 We thank the members of his thesis committee, Jeff Kidd, Matz Ljungman, Alexey Nesvizhskii, and Peter Todd.
 Dr. Tony Chun will be staying with the Mills Lab in the short term before heading off into a lucrative career in industry.
 Congratulations, Tony and good luck with your future endeavors!

 <div>
 {% for image in site.static_files %}